section-engineering-education/engineering-education/articles/nodejs-adminbro/index.md

 ### Setup The Project

 To start our project, create a folder named `Express-AdminBro` and open it on your favorite IDE.
 In my case, I will be using VS Code.
-Inside this folder, type the command `npm init` to generate an initial package.json for our project.
-This command will prompt you if you need to skip, use `npm init -y` instead.
-In our project, we will need various npm packages from the npm registry.
+Inside this folder, setup a new project using the command `npm init -y` to generate an initial package.json for our project.
+This project will need various npm packages from the npm registry.
 Below is the npm packages required:

 - express: Express is a backend Node.js web application framework for building web applications and APIs.